enofex/taikai/docs/USERGUIDE.md

 #### Test Configuration

 Test configuration involves specifying constraints related to testing frameworks and practices.
-Let's explore the rules defined in the provided source code:

 - **JUnit 5 Configuration**: Ensure that JUnit 5 test classes and methods are not annotated with `@Disabled`.